Sian Nolan is a well-known beader from the UK. ‘Sian’s Beaded Needle Cases‘ is her first published book, but I hope it won’t be her last.

-This first edition has been published by the German publisher, Creanon, so it is currently available in both German and English Translations.
-If you wish to buy a copy of the English translation, scroll down and follow the link at the bottom of this page.
+This first edition has been published by the German publisher, Creanon.
+So, it is currently available in both German and English Translations.
+If you wish to buy a copy of the English translation, follow this link (it will open in a new window).

 Beaded Needle Case Patterns

 The book contains twenty different patterns (shown in the photos), all of which bubble with Sian’s fabulous colourful, whimsical style.
 The most difficult decision you will have to make is which pattern to try first!

 I would be hard-pushed to select a favourite.
 But as I love ballet, it may come as no surprise that the ‘Darcey’ ballerina design would certainly be in the running for me.
 Named after the ballerina, Darcey Bussell, this gorgeous pattern features a detailed pattern for the ballet shoes and leotard, with a frilly tutu embellishment around the middle.
 It would look adorable in any colour!